nnellans/ado-pipelines-guide/README.md

 - Specifies the Continuous Integration (CI) triggers that will be used to automatically start a run of this pipeline
 - This looks for pushes to branches or tags on the repo where the pipeline's YAML file is stored
 - This field is optional.
 By default, a push to any branch of the repo will cause a pipeline run to be triggered
-- You cannot use variables in triggers, as variables are not evaluated until after the pipeline triggers
+- You cannot use variables in `triggers`, as variables are not evaluated until after the pipeline triggers
-- triggers are not supported inside template files
+- `triggers` is not supported inside template files
 - There are 3 ways to define CI triggers:

 ### Option 1 - Disable CI Triggers